keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/scanner-code.md

 ```

 ### Claiming
-The claiming process can be controlled using a React `useEffect` hook, that runs everytime `masterState[1]` is updated to indicate a change in the data read by the scanner.The primary task of the claim process is to determine if a claim is
+The claiming process can be controlled using a React `useEffect` hook, that runs everytime `masterState[1]` is updated, indicating that data was read by the scanner.

+The primary task of the claim process is to determine if a claim is:

 * Successful - `masterState[0]` == 3
-* Failed due to SDK error (likely password) - `masterState[0]` == 4
-* Unsuccessful due to deleted key - `masterState[0]` == 6
+* Unsuccessful due to the key being depleted and deleted - `masterState[0]` == 6
-* Failed due to ticket already being scanned by doorman - `masterState[0]` == 5
+* Failed due to the ticket having already been scanned by doorman - `masterState[0]` == 5
+* Failed due to SDK error (likely an incorrect password) - `masterState[0]` == 4

 This can be done by a process of elimination.
-Once the existence is confirmed, you must make sure the ticket has not already be sacanned.
+Once the existence of the key is confirmed, you must make sure the ticket has not already be scanned.
 Then finally, you can attempt to `claim` and return the result of that call.

-First, you can check if the key still exists and has not been deleted by calling the SDK funciton `getKeyInformation`.
+First, you can check if the key still exists and has not been deleted by calling the SDK funciton [`getKeyInformation`](../../../keypom-sdk/modules.md#getkeyinformation).
 This will return `null` if the key does not exist.
 This covers the case of `masterState[0]` == 6.
 ```js reference
 https://github.com/keypom/keypom-js/blob/96827e6a585a469cc8693dd0dfaf37de312958a2/docs-advanced-tutorials/ticket-app/frontend/components/scanner.js#L73-L96
 ```